NetbeheerNederland/Interfacespecificatie-elektriciteit-productie-eenheden-RfG/informatie-specificatie/message_specification.md

 IEC61850 interface profile to meet the RfG guidelines.
 This profile is inspired by BAP (Basic application profile/61850-7-6).

 ## Functional description
-Due to an increasing adoption of renewable energy sources, electricity production moves slowly form big production plants to local electricity production.
+Due to an increasing adoption of renewable energy sources, electricity production moves slowly from big production plants to local electricity production.
 Think of solar panels for example.
 This can lead to local problems in the grid.
 To deal with these problems the local system operator needs to switch off or reduce the amount of electricity production (only when needed).
-Besides reducing load it also needs to know things about the electricity production (e.g. actual electricty production).
-This profile will be used for controlling and monitoring distributed energy resources.
+Besides reducing load it also needs to know things about the electricity production (e.g. actual electricty production) to predict congestion.
+This 61850 profile will be used for controlling and monitoring distributed energy resources.

 ## Description of Use Case and associated roles/actors
 ![Actor overview](/assets/61850Actors-overview.png)